 The program, initiated in 1886, offers varsity competition in twenty-five sports for men and women.
 Cheerleaders also follow the varsity athletics procedures to earn credit.

 Club teams are student-directed with overall program responsibility falling under the supervision of the office of Recreational Sports.
 Club competition is less formalized than the intercollegiate level and offers opportunities to compete in many sports not offered in the varsity program.
-Group Leaders must contact the Rec Sports office for required paperwork at the beginning of each school year.
+Students must followed procedures outlined above to earn a credit.

 Pep Band, SGA Dance Clubs, SOMAC and Hamilton Fire Department

 Pep Band, SGA Dance clubs, SOMAC and Hamilton Fire Department are similar to club sports.
 Participants may earn one credit for 30 hours of recorded participation.
-Group Leaders must contact the Rec Sports office for required paperwork at the beginning of each school year.
+Students must followed procedures outlined above to earn a credit.

-Rehabilitation and Adaptive Physical Education programs are available for credit with approval from the Physical Education Department and with supporting documentation from Health Services or Sports Medicine.
+Rehabilitation and Adaptive Physical Education programs are available for credit with approval in advance from the Physical Education Department and with supporting documentation from Health Services or Sports Medicine.